OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flow/open.md

 # flow open

-Returns the flow for a stock. /flow, /flow wk, /flow open, /flow unu, /flow prem
+Returns the opening flow for a stock. (volume > open interest on the order) /flow open

 ### Usage